Available 24/7

 How Can a VA Disability Lawyer Help?

+At Sarphie Law, we understand that the VA disability claims process can be stressful and overwhelming, especially when you are dealing with an injury, illness, or disability.
+By working with an experienced VA disability lawyer like Daren Sarhpie, you can ensure that your claims are filed correctly, accurately, and efficiently with strong supporting evidence.
 Too many veterans struggled with denied claims every day due to incomplete documentation, incorrect disability ratings, and a skilled attorney to help guide them through the process.
 The VA disability system abides by strict rules and regulations that can become confusing with legal terminology and eligibility requirements when filing a claim.
 Daren Sarhpie and the team at Sarphie Law have a deep understanding of VA laws, regulations, and policies, making sure that injured veterans:

 • Meet the necessary deadlines: Missing a deadline or filing requirement can result in a delay in receiving your benefits or losing your benefits altogether.
 The VA has strict timeframes for filing claims.